 - Vitamin C (to reduce inflammation, ease menstrual pain and help your body absorb iron)—get my recommended Vitamin C Boost powder here…it is DELICIOUS (so much better than choking down horse pills)

-- DIM (Diidolymethane) (to promote healthy estrogen metabolism, reduce heavy bleeding, and cut inflammation)
+- DIM (Diidolymethane) (to promote healthy estrogen metabolism, reduce heavy bleeding, and cut inflammation)—get the most absorbable, effective form here!

 5. What about bioidentical hormones?